 Much like laptops, some tablets include Secure Digital (SD) card slots for adding more SD and microSD memory cards.
 Expandable storage is an incredibly convenient feature because it gives you an option if you ever find yourself running out of storage space.
 You can even keep extra cards handy and swap them in as needed.

 If you’ll primarily be using your tablet at home, WiFi connectivity will be enough.
 But if you want to access the web from your tablet when you don’t have access to WiFi, you’ll need one with an LTE radio.
 With LTE connectivity, tablets can get online anywhere.
-Just keep in mind that you’ll need to add your tablet to your mobile data subscription plan from a wireless provider like Verizon, AT&T, and T-Mobile.
+Just keep in mind that you’ll need to add your tablet to your mobile data subscription plan from a wireless provider like Verizon, AT&T, or T-Mobile.

-Make sure your tablet is always protected and powered up with these peripherals.
+For the best experience, make sure your tablet is always protected and powered up with these peripherals.

 A. In the early days of tablets, screens were prone to scratches, which made screen protectors vital.
 Since then, the glass used in tablet screens has gotten stronger and more scratch-resistant (although definitely not scratch-proof).
-The bottom line: if you prefer to go without a screen protector, we’re not going to judge.
 With some basic precautions and the right case, your screen will likely only face minimal scratches.
-On the other hand, if you plan to sell your tablet down the line, keeping your screen scratch-free is crucial, so a screen protector may be your safest bet.
+If you’ll be frequently traveling with your tablet, though, you may want to invest in some extra protection.

 A. Yes — sort of.
 Text messages come in two flavors: SMS and internet-based messages.
 SMS messages require a cellular data (LTE) connection, while web-based messages only need a connection to the internet.
 For example, third-party messaging apps like Facebook’s WhatsApp or Apple’s Messages send data over the web and work well on tablets.
 In contrast, tablets aren’t usually able to send SMS messages to other devices.